Merry Christmas around the world

 Canada

-Canada is celebrated on the second Monday in October.
+Thanksgiving in Canada is celebrated on the second Monday in October.
 Observance of the day began in 1879.

 Of all the Thanksgiving symbols the Turkey has become the most well known.
 The wild turkey is native to northern Mexico and the eastern United States